jozefizso/bower-bootstrap-less/README.md

 Twitter Bootstrap <small>(Bower Package)</small>
 =================

-This is a Bower component for Twitter Bootstrap library containing only LESS and JavaScript source files.
+This is a Bower component for [Twitter Bootstrap](http://getbootstrap.com/) library containing only LESS and JavaScript source files.
 You can build source code using `npm` package [less](https://npmjs.org/package/less) or by using `grunt` tasks [grunt-contrib-less](https://npmjs.org/package/grunt-contrib-less) or [grunt-recess](https://npmjs.org/package/grunt-recess).

+Current version is v3.2.0.

 # Installation